 Tax implications exist if a personal Cash App account is used to receive donations.
 That means funding from an individual team member or advocate on their account is not a tax-deductible donation.

-New IRS requirements will ask Venmo, Cash App, and Zelle to report users who exceed $600 in transactions per year by 2025.
+New IRS requirements will ask Venmo, Cash App, and Zelle to report users who exceed $600 in transactions per year.
 The money will be considered personal income instead of donations, which can impact peer-to-peer giving and other fundraising activities.

 Consulting a tax professional or an IRS representative can help offer guidance.